 What Is The Arancino Made Of?

 The Arancino is an Arborio-type rice croquette, fried, conical, with different types of filling according to the desired variety, coated externally with breadcrumbs.
 The cooking method is fried.
-Only the outside breadcrumbs are fried, the inside is not greasy.
+Only the outside breadcrumbs are fried.
+The inside is not greasy.

 Best Type of Rice for Sicilian Arancino (Montalbano Arancini Recipe)

 One of Inspector Montalbano’s favourite food is the Arancino.
 The rice croquettes are made with a bowl of particular rice.
-For making arancini it is best to use arborio rice, as it is a long-grain rice and has a high starch content, which gives it a firm consistency and makes it suitable for making arancini.
+For making arancini it is best to use arborio rice, as it is a long-grain rice with a high starch content, which gives it a firm consistency and makes it suitable for making arancini.
 In addition, arborio rice swells during cooking and creates a soft, moist texture inside the arancini.